Protagonist of Persona 3: In Persona 3

 The protagonist is an orphan; his parents died ten years prior to the events of Persona 3, which sees him returning to the city he grew up in.
 In December, the player learns that a Shadow known as "Death" was sealed in the protagonist as a child by Aigis, who was unable to defeat it herself.
 The Death Shadow was able to lead the protagonist to twelve other greater Shadows; by defeating them, The Appriser was created, a being which summons Nyx to the world to bring about its destruction.
 SEES battles The Appriser on the roof of Tartarus, but are not able to stop Nyx's descent to Earth.
 The protagonist enters Nyx and using the power of his accumulated Social Links, seals it away with the "Great Seal"—at the cost of his own self.

+However, the protagonist miraculously appears outside Gekkoukan High and reunites with the other members of SEES following the erasure of Tartarus and the Dark Hour.
+With their memories as SEES gone, they continue going to school as if nothing had transpired.
+The protagonist's Social Links, including some members of SEES point out that the protagonist is looking pale, and urges him to not push himself.
+On March 5th, the day of his seniors' graduation ceremony, the protagonist and Aigis head to the rooftop of Gekkoukan High due to retaining their memories of promising to meet with the rest of SEES on that day.
+Since the day Nyx was sealed, the protagonist had been pushing himself for over a month to fulfill his promise, with it finally coming to an end.
+He lies down on Aigis' lap, closes his eyes, and passes away on the rooftop just before the rest of SEES arrives upon regaining their memories.